How To Get Rid Of Ants Inside & Outside the House

 Pros: Affordable, easy

-Cons: Not a long-term solution (will only keep ants away for a while), must be reapplied after rain or watering.
+Cons: Not a long-term solution (will only keep ants away for a while), must be reapplied after rain or watering, does not kill ants that remain in the colony

 8. Oranges or lemons